-Sadly, neither predicting the Northern Lights nor actually seeing them is particularly straight forward, but there are certain measures you can take to enhance your chances.
+Sadly, predicting where and when you will be able to see the Northern Lights is not particularly straight forward, but there are certain measures you can take to enhance your chances.

-The Aurora Zone were the UK’s first and remain the only dedicated Northern Lights holiday company offering the widest range of Northern Lights holidays across Finland, Sweden, Norway, Iceland, Greenland and Canada.
+The Aurora Zone was the UK’s first and remain the only dedicated Northern Lights holiday company offering the widest range of Northern Lights holidays across Finland, Sweden, Norway, Iceland, Greenland and Canada.

-Using their unique Aurora hunting formula, every holiday they provide is designed to give you the very best chance of seeing the Aurora Borealis.
-Here are their five steps to Aurora hunting heaven…
+Using their unique Aurora hunting formula, every holiday they provide is designed to give you the very best chance to see the Northern Lights.
+Here are their five tips to help you see the Northern Lights…